A stochastic model for the turbulent ocean heat flux under Arctic sea ice: Results

 However, we recall that choosing model parameter values according to equation \ref{eqn:lambda2} results in the model accurately capturing the mean value of the heat flux for a sufficiently long time series.
 In figure \ref{fig:mean_heat_flux}, we compare the mean heat flux values obtained from the model and from observations, with the close agreement indicating the time series are sufficiently long to adequately characterize the model properties using the statistically averaged relation \ref{eqn:lambda2}.
 The fact that the mean heat flux (figure \ref{fig:mean_heat_flux}) and near-peak structure of the pdfs (figures \ref{fig:Jan_PDF}, \ref{fig:Aug_PDF}, and \ref{fig:Jul_PDF}) are simultaneously well approximated suggests that the deviations in the tail of the pdfs do not contribute significantly to the average heat flux.
 Whilst these events in the tails have large magnitude, they are very rare.
 The mean heat flux is instead controlled by the correlation of $w$ and $\theta$ via advection against the mean temperature gradient, which induces a skewness to the central core of the PDF.
+It should be noted here that although the mean temperature gradient, $\beta$, is weak (figure \ref{fig:beta}) for most of the year, it still has a controlling effect on the dynamics of the system as the velocity and temperature fluctuations are coupled through this term.
+This coupling ultimately leads to the correct shape of the PDFs for $F_w$ in our model.